xoascf/SuRun/ReadMe.txt

 Changes:
 ------------------------------------------------------------------------------

-SuRun 1.1.0.3 - 2008-03-29:
+SuRun 1.1.0.3 - 2008-03-30:
 ----------------------------
-* Quick Fix: When using Sandboxie and the IAT-Hook, starting a sandboxed program took about four minutes.
+* QnD Fix: When using Sandboxie and the IAT-Hook, starting a sandboxed program took about four minutes.
+* FIX: "'Explorer here' as admin" did not open the folder, when it had spaces in the name
+* FIX: A user who was not allowed to change SuRun settings, could start the control panel as admin and then change SuRuns settings.

 SuRun 1.1.0.2 - 2008-03-19:
 ----------------------------